-I’ve used it for a week and only took two days off.
-Usually I use it every other night because all tanning products will dry your skin.
-I find that use every other day takes longer to build the tan, but it lasts for quite a while before I have to exfoliate.
-For this demonstration, I used it daily, so I could build my tan faster and demonstrate the capability of this lotion.
+Usually I use Tan Physics every other night because excess tanning products dry my skin and cause the product to create a scaly look.
+I find that every other day application takes longer to build the tan, but it lasts for quite a while before I have to exfoliate and start fresh.
+For this demonstration, I used Tan Physics daily, so I could build my tan faster and demonstrate the capability of this lotion.

 I consider this the most tan I will get with this product because the product has built up on my skin and is starting to crack.
 See the photo of my arm above.
 This signifies that it’s time to exfoliate away the excess product and start fresh again.